adewg/ICAR/well-known/icarObservationSummaryMetrics.md

 # Predefined metrics that can be used for animal activity measurement
+These metrics are associated with the icarMetricIdentifierType scheme `org.icar.activities`.
 Add more metrics when required (check for duplicates first) and submit with a Pull Request.

 | Metric name | Units | Description |